amirmasoudabdol/SAM/docs/design.rst

    data, test, effect.

    -  :ref:`design-experiment-setup` holds the parameters of an experiment design.
-You can only set these parameters at the start of the experiment, and during the simulation, SAM does not allow other components to change them.
-In fact, we implemented the *ExperimentSetup* to resemble the *pre-registration* as close as possible.
+Researcher can only set these parameters once, at the start of the experiment.
+In fact, the *ExperimentSetup* implementation tries to resemble the concept of *pre-registration* as close as possible.
       -  :ref:`design-data-strategy` is a routine used to generate the data based on the specified parameters in the *ExperimentSetup*.
       -  :ref:`design-test-strategy` is a statistical method of choice in the *ExperimentSetup* for testing the result of the *Experiment*.
-      -  :ref:`design-effect-strategy` is the forumla that is being used by the researcher for calculating effect sizes in an experiment.
+      -  :ref:`design-effect-strategy` is the forumla for calculating effect sizes in an experiment.

 -  The :ref:`design-researcher` object imitates the behaviors of a researcher, including possible questionable research practices conducted by him/her.
 The researcher will define the *ExperimentSetup*, generate and collect the data, run the statistical test, decides whether to preform any